-The use of living plants to remediate contaminated soils has been demonstrated by NSR AB from Sweden in collaboration with the Linnaeus University (Kalmar campus).
+The use of living plants to remediate contaminated soils has been demonstrated by professor William Hogland, Linnaeus University, and Jeanette Lennartsdotter, CEO Orrefors Park.
 Pollutants accumulate in plants and can be recovered or destroyed.
 Regarding oil-contaminated sites the technology requires construction of a greenhouse which prevents air and water secondary contamination by vapors and leachate.
 Several species of sunflowers were found to get adapted to different environments including oil-polluted soil.
 Therefore, research is needed to elucidate how ecotypes arise and how their distinctive combinations of adaptive alleles (gen versions) are maintained despite hybridization with non-adapted populations.

-Greenhouse for treatment of oil-contaminated soils with the collection and purification unit of air and leachate water (Photo by NSR AB)
+Greenhouse for treatment of oil-contaminated soils with the collection and purification unit of air and leachate water (Drawing KSRR, 2017)

-First phytopark on former glass dumps in the Kingdom of Crystal in southeastern Sweden - consisting of plants that have the ability to clean soil, air and water - a unique project - collaboration with Linnaeus University, Kalmar campus (Photo by NSR AB)
+First phytopark on former glass dumps in the Kingdom of Crystal in southeastern Sweden - consisting of plants that have the ability to clean soil, air and water - a unique project - collaboration with Linnaeus University, Kalmar campus (Photo Barometern, Kalmar, 3 August 2017, Emelie Forsberg)